 3.1.
 The manuscript is sent for review immediately after its receiving by the editorial staff.

 3.2.
-The period of review is not more than 10 working days from receipt of the manuscript by reviewer.
+The period of review is not more than 1 month from the receipt of the manuscript by the reviewer.

 3.3.
 If additional time for review is necessary, this period may be extended at the request of the reviewer, but not more than 5 working days.